 - You also need to go through 35 hours of formal project management education or training.

-- PMP exam is administered in English but language aids are available for 14 languages upon request.
+- The exam is administered in English but language aids are available for 14 languages upon request.

-- PMP exam is administered by Pearson VUE at their testing centers.
+- The exam is administered by Pearson VUE at their testing centers.
 You need to book your exam date and go to a test center to take the exam.
-PMP exam cannot be taken online, unlike the CAPM Online Proctored exams.
+PMP exam can be taken online with the new online proctoring program.

 - The exam fee is $555 for non-members, and $405 for PMI members (membership fee is $139 - a net saving of $11 plus other benefits).